 There has been a human settlement here since at least the Arabic Almohad period in the twelfth century.
 Given the evidence of other nearby cave-dwelling societies, such as those at the Cueva de la Pileta west of Ronda, where habitation has been tracked back more than 25,000 years, it is possible that Setenil was occupied much earlier.
 Most evidence of this however has been erased in its continued habitation.
 It was certainly occupied during the Roman invasion of the region in the first century AD.

-The town was founded during the Phoenician and Roman periods; the latter calling it either Hippa or Hippo Nova.
+The white town was founded during the Phoenician and Roman periods; the latter calling it either Hippa or Hippo Nova.
 Its first appearance in history is in the 1st century ACE History of Pliny.
 You can still visit the amazing Cathedral and its’ restored castle.

 Like much of the Iberian Peninsula, the area was overrun by Visigoths from the Baltic region in the 5th century ACE, and they were themselves expelled by Berber armies from north Africa in the 9th century.
-The Berbers, roughly termed as ‘Moors’ in most histories of Spain, began construction of the town, which they called Wubira, or possibly Uriwila, as a defensive garrison that they managed to hold on to under the rule of Granada’s Nasrid rulers until the town fell to the Christian reconquistadores in 1327.
+The Berbers, roughly termed as ‘Moors’ in most histories of Spain, began construction of the town, which they called Wubira, or possibly Uriwila, as a defensive garrison that they managed to hold on to under the rule of Granada’s Nasrid rulers until the town fell to the Christian conquistadores in 1327.